Selection

 DeepLearningReco_precut_surface_bundle_energy_3inputs_6ms_01

-On level 4, we do not apply any filters and we do not remove any events.
-We just add the DNN reconstructions mentioned in the reconstruction section.
+Furthermore, the DNN reconstructions mentioned in the reconstruction section are added at this stage.
 For this, the following networks are added:

 DeepLearningReco_direction_9inputs_6ms_medium_02_03